pulumi/pulumi-azure/CONTRIBUTING.md

 created, but in the event of bugs or test failures you may need to go into the Azure portal and delete resources yourself.

-Once you have set `ARM_ENVIRONMENT` and configured your Azure credentials, `make test_all` will run all integration tests.
+Once you have set `ARM_ENVIRONMENT` and configured your Azure credentials, `cd examples && go test -v -count=1 -cover -timeout 2h` will run all integration tests.